JonathanWilbur/asn1.rs/idm-frame/README.md

 assert_eq!(frame.data, [1,2,3,4,5].as_slice());
 ```

+After iterating over your frames, there may be some trailing bytes in the buffer
+that have not been consumed.
+Use `IdmFrameIter::bytes_unread()` to know how many
+remain.

 This crate also provides two fairly trivial functions for helping you write
 valid IDM frames: `write_idm_v1_frame_header` and `write_idm_v2_frame_header`.
 These can be used like so: